Founded in 1975

 The Britain Tanzania Society was founded in 1975 to improve communications and understanding between the UK and Tanzania.
-It is a non-political, non-governmental organisation.
+It is a non-political, non-governmental organisation with chapters in the UK and Tanzania.
 Bishop Trevor Huddleston in England and former Minister of Foreign Affairs Amon Nsekela in Tanzania were involved at the start.

-It very quickly created a charity, the Tanzania Development Trust (TDT), to support small local projects in Tanzania, especially in parts of the country that other NGOs were less likely to reach.
+BTS very quickly created a charity, the Tanzania Development Trust (TDT), to support small local projects in Tanzania, especially in parts of the country that other NGOs were less likely to reach.
 This has grown and developed, and become more professional, with local representatives employed in the parts of Tanzania where we support projects.
-There is a “chapter” of the BTS in Tanzania, which operates independently.

 The Britain-Tanzania Society aims to increase mutual knowledge, understanding and respect between the peoples of Britain and Tanzania through the following activities :